How can Christmas affect your mental health?

 Depression and Christmas

-Society drums into us the idea that Christmas is a time of joy, laughter, cheerfulness and partying.
+Society drums the idea into us that Christmas is a time of joy, laughter, cheerfulness and celebration.
 However, for people who struggle with depression, the constant reminder that you should be happy can make you feel even worse.
+Although all of our expectations around the season’s revelry are significantly changed this year, there may still be many who feel relief at the festive season being here and who try to encourage the idea that we all have an excuse to let our hair down.

 The symptoms of depression, including intense sadness and feelings of hopelessness and worthlessness, can be especially hard to deal with at Christmas, when everyone around you seems to be in a good mood.
-This can make you want to withdraw from other people – which again, can be difficult during a season filled with parties, social events and get-togethers.
+This can make you want to withdraw from other people – which, again, can be difficult during a season of goodwill and catch-ups with loved ones, whatever form they take.

-If you have depression, it’s so important to be kind to yourself over the Christmas period, and try not to let everyone else’s high spirits make you feel even worse about yourself and your condition.
+If you have depression, it’s so important to be kind to yourself over the Christmas period, and try not to let other people’s high spirits make you feel even worse about yourself and your condition.

 - Speak to a family member or friend about how you’re feeling.
 It is often the case that a problem shared is a problem halved, and they may be able to shield you from the expectations of the season